threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

             else: continue
         return lower_lat, upper_lat

+    # find the lower and upper bounds for age block and lat block
     lower_year, upper_year = age_block_finder(year_built, year_bins) # lower and upper bounds for our age block
     lower_lat, upper_lat = lat_block_finder(lat_round, lat_bins) # lower and upper bounds for our latitude block

-    # Find the correct bin for our year built
+    # This code first checks if the column we want is in our data frame.
+If the column is there, it stores
+    # this predictor in our predictor dictionary as a 1
     if 'year_block_('+str(lower_year)+', '+str(upper_year)+']' in test_frame.columns:
         test_parameters['year_block_('+str(lower_year)+', '+str(upper_year)+']'] = 1

-    # find the correct bin for our latitude
+    # This code first checks if the column we want is in our data frame.
+If the column is there, it stores
+    # this predictor in our predictor dictionary as a 1
     if 'lat_block_('+str(lower_lat)+', '+str(upper_lat)+']' in test_frame.columns:
         test_parameters['lat_block_('+str(lower_lat)+', '+str(upper_lat)+']'] = 1

-    # enter all of our predictors into our predictor frame
+    # enter all of our predictors into our predictor data frame
     for item in test_parameters:
         value = test_parameters[item]
         test_frame[item] = value

-	 # send the predictor frame to the model and get a result.
-I need to reverse-log-transform my output
+    # send the predictor data frame to the model and get a prediction
-	 # price for readability, but this will depend if you log-transformed your target.
     predicted_price = int(np.exp(final_model.predict(test_frame)))

+    # return the prediction
     return predicted_price
 ```